 The Sport & Entertainment Management Program at Southern prepares graduate students for a variety of leadership positions in the sport, athletics and entertainment industries.
 This fully online program is targeted towards individuals with bachelor's degrees who are seeking to enhance their knowledge and skills in the areas of sport management, entertainment management or athletics administration.

-The major in Sport Management prepares students for positions within all sectors of the sport industry, including professional sport organizations, intercollegiate athletic departments, interscholastic sport, recreational sport, and sport facility management.
-Coursework includes instruction in sport governance and administration, sport sales and marketing, facility management, sport ethics, and legal aspects of sport.
-Students gain sport industry experience through internships arranged with professional sports teams, college athletic departments, public and private sport facilities, sport marketing firms, as well as municipal, national, and non-profit sport organizations.
+The major in Sport management prepares students for positions within all sectors of the sport industry, including professional sport organizations, intercollegiate athletics departments, interscholastic sports, sport facility management, and more.
+Coursework includes instruction in sport sales and maketing, facility and event management, sport governance and administration, sport ethics, sport finance, and sport law.
+Students gain sport industry experience through internships with professional sport teams, college athletic departments, public and private sport facilities, sport marketing firms, as well as municipal, national, and non-profit sport organizations.